 Thoroughly dry surface before painting

 If you’re painting indoors after you’ve washed your walls, be sure to wipe them thoroughly with a dry cloth to soak up any excess water.
 Then, set up some oscillating fans or even industrial blowers in the room for up to several hours to rid the walls of any residual moisture.
-It’s also a good idea to run a dehumidifier in the room for several hours before painting.
+It’s also a good idea to run a dehumidifier in the room for several hours after washing the walls and before painting.

 Paint at the right time of day